fullsizeoutput_10f6.jpeg

 Beadwork is a practice that teaches me how to pay attention within each moment, and to always remember the way my life is woven together with my relatives.
 I am often inspired by color, fluidity, flowers, joy, shapes, balance, contrast, movement, water, space, light, fire, and the hope I feel in the creation process.
 Most pieces are one-of-a-kind!
 While I mostly make earrings and necklaces, I have started beading with other 3D mediums, and am excited to see how this creative practice evolves with time.
 Miigwech (thank you) for being here!

-♥︎ Meg Elaine Veitenheimer (she/her)
+♥︎ Meg Elaine Veitenheimer (she/they)

 photo taken by my sister, Jane Veitenheimer